crowdbotics-research-projects/context-cohort-03/assignment.md

 ### Plan

 Plans to which users can subscribe their magazines.
+There are 4 plans available in the system as described below.

 A `Plan` object has the following properties: `title`, a `description`, a `renewalPeriod`, `discount` - a percentage, expressed as a decimal - for this plan (e.g. a `discount` of `0.1` means a 10% discount),and a `tier`.
 The `tier` is a numerical value that represents the level of the plan.
 The higher the `tier`, the more expensive the plan.

 The `renewalPeriod` is a numerical value that represents the number of months in which the subscription would renew.
 Renewal periods CANNOT be zero.
-For example, a `renewalPeriod` of `1` means that the subscription renews every month.
+For example, a `renewalPeriod` of `3` means that the subscription renews every 3 months.

-Obviously, the `Plan` table must have a relationship (via a field named `magazine_id`) to the `Magazine` table so that we can track which plans are available for which magazines since not all plans are available for all magazines.

 The 4 plans that you must support are given below.
-Once again, remember that not all plans are available for every magazine.

 #### Silver Plan